Mini Flush Mount Lights...an Alternative to Recessed Lighting

 above: Jean Stoffer Design The Madison / photography by Stoffer Photography

-Below is a list of some great options I found (many from Etsy!) including a couple I'm leaning towards.
+Below is a list of some great options I found.
 The best part is that many of these come in a variety of finishes and you can choose which bulb to use which changes the look.

 from left to right, top to bottom